richardsolomou/local-chat/README.md

 ## How It Works

-This app uses WebLLM to run the Qwen 0.6B language model entirely in your browser via WebGPU.
-On first use, the model (~400MB) will be downloaded and cached locally.
+This app uses Transformers.js to run the SmolLM2-360M language model entirely in your browser via WebGPU.
+On first use, the model will be downloaded and cached locally.

 All processing happens on your device using WebGPU for hardware acceleration.
 The model runs in a dedicated Web Worker to avoid blocking the UI thread, ensuring smooth performance.
 No data is sent to external servers.
-The Qwen 0.6B model provides a perfect balance between performance and capability for browser-based inference.
+The SmolLM2-360M model provides a perfect balance between performance and capability for browser-based inference.

 ## Project Structure